wiremock/wiremock.org/_studio_docs/request-matching/json.md

 similar in concept to XPath that permits elements or collections of elements to be queried from a JSON document.

-MockLab supports stub matching using JSONPath expressions, optionally sub-matching the result using MockLab's own operators (`equalTo`, `matches` etc.).
+WireMock supports stub matching using JSONPath expressions, optionally sub-matching the result using WireMock's own operators (`equalTo`, `matches` etc.).

 Given the following configration: